 Nothofagus gunnii linen tea towel

-Stalley Briton is a former urban planner and interior designer who lives in Hobart, Tasmania.
+The maker, Stalley Briton, is a former urban planner and interior designer who lives in Hobart, Tasmania.
 Now a full time designer and maker, her work features unique aspects of nature from the island state.
-Her aim is to tell a story of the Australian and Tasmanian landscape, and the animals that live within it.
+Her aim is to tell a story of the beauty and history of the Australian and Tasmanian landscape.

 --------